joaquinOnSoft/OTMMFraudMediaAnalysis/README.md

       - Use reverse geocoding to get coordinates from incident address (provided as custom metadata associated with a Crash Picture)
       - Check the distance between coordinates (should be less than 1 km)
    - **Picture edited?** Information in Exif.Image.XMLPacket* field could indicate that the picture has been edited/manipulated
+     Exif.Image.XMLPacket	Byte	XMP Metadata (Adobe technote 9-14-02)
    - **Duplicated or similar picture**: Find the same picture in OTMM or one similar, in more than a 98%, means that in a reused/old picture

+Each time that a picture match one of the criteria the risk score is increased in 1 unit

+If a picture has a risk score of 4 or higher a task is assigned to an Inspector to review the incident.
+It’s a potential fraud.

 > IMPORTANT: These add-on has been developed and tested on OTMM 20.3